OldhamMade/oldhammade.github.io/_posts/2017-07-20-slow-docker-command.md

     $ eval $(docker-machine env my-machine)

 It seems that the `docker` command was simply timing out when trying to connect to the machine;
-spinning up a machine to respond, and setting the correct env vars, and the problem goes away.
+spinning up a machine to respond, and setting the correct env vars, sees the problem go away.